Danny the Street: The New 52

-In The New 52 reboot of DC's continuity, Danny is re-introduced in Teen Titans (vol. 4) #3 (January 2012).
+In "The New 52" reboot of DC's continuity, Danny is re-introduced in Teen Titans (vol. 4) #3 (January 2012).
 He becomes a full member of the team and as a teenager himself, spies for Red Robin.

 During the crossover event "The Culling", Danny is presumed dead by the group.
 They find that he did not die and is on a mysterious island with them in Teen Titans (vol. 4) #10, but he later dies during the strain of returning the rest of the group to civilization.
-It was suggested he survived as "Danny the Alley".
+It was suggested that he survived as "Danny the Alley".

 DC Rebirth

-Danny appears in DC Rebirth in Gerard Way's iteration of the Doom Patrol.
+Danny appears in "DC Rebirth" in Gerard Way's iteration of the Doom Patrol.
 It is revealed that Danny has reverted to Danny the Brick and is now only able to make words appear on his surface.
 Danny the Brick tours the universe, carried by Crazy Jane.
 The two then meet a man named "D" who uses Danny to kill a god.
-After this, Danny becomes Danny the World; however, he does not pick up outcasts but instead creates his own citizens.
+After this, Danny becomes Danny the World.
+However, he does not pick up outcasts and instead creates his own citizens.

 Danny eventually gains enough strength to become an otherworldly amusement park called Dannyland and manifests comic book character Casey Brinke into reality.
-Danny later contacts Casey because the Vectra are hunting him, an evil alien race that wants to use Danny to make meat for fast food restaurants, and wants her to reassemble the Doom Patrol.
+Danny later contacts Casey because the Vectra led by Casey's father Torminox are hunting him, an evil alien race that wants to use Danny to make meat for fast food restaurants, and wants her to reassemble the Doom Patrol.
 He contacts Space Case by becoming Danny the Ambulance.
-Casey and the Doom Patrol save Danny the World and defeat the Vectra, and Danny becomes a member of the new team.
+Casey and the Doom Patrol save Danny the World and defeat Torminox and the Vectra.
+Afterwards, Danny becomes a member of the new team.